junghwayang/junghwayang.com/src/content/learn/aws/vpc.md

   - can be Network Load Balancers, Application Load Balancers, EC2 instances, or Elastic IP addresses
   - traffic is routed to endpoints based on configuration
   - for each endpoint, you can configure weights (proportion of traffic)

-## VPC Endpoints

-- Like a <span>secret tunnel</span> where you don't have to leave the AWS network.
-- **Privately connect** your VPC to other AWS services/VPC endpoint services
-- Eliminates the need for : Internet Gateway, NAT device, VPN connection, AWS Direct Connect.
-- Instances in VPC **don't require public IP addresses** to communicate with resources in the service.
-- Help keep traffic between VPC and other services : **doesn't leave** AWS network.
-- Horizontally scaled, redundant, highly available.

-### 2 Types of VPC Endpoints

-- <span>Interface Endpoint</span>
-  - **ENI**(Elastic Network Interface) with a **private** IP address.
-  - Powered by AWS PrivateLink.
-  - Serve as an entry point for traffic going to a supported service.
-  - Cost money
-  - Supports many AWS services.
-  - Attach ENI to EC2 instance
-      - can communicate to services using Amazon internal network
-      - no need to traverse Internet
-- <span>Gateway Endpoint</span>
-  - A gateway that is a target for a specific route in your route table.
-  - Only supports 2 services : **S3, DynamoDB**
-  - Free of charge
-  - from instance in private subnet,
-      - send files to VPC gateway,
-      - and gateway send that file to S3 bucket.
-      - then it'll not leave Amazon network.
-  - Must specify VPC in which you want to create the endpoint, and the service to which you want to establish the connection.